kurtshuler/proxmox-ubuntu-server/3 - iGPU Hardware Passthrough Setup.md

 >
 >**NOTE:** The **'Boot Mode'** in the Proxmox GUI summary page for a node (like `pve`) indicates whether it is EFI (systemd) or Grub booted.

-Since we don't yet know what bootloader all of our nodes will use, **do both the Grub and EFI steps below!**
+Since we don't yet know what bootloader all of our nodes will use, I chose to **do both the Grub and EFI steps below!**

 ### For Grub boot, edit `/etc/default/grub`
 1. Open `/etc/default/grub`